Igalia/webkit-container-sdk/docs/04-Cross-compilation-inside-the-SDK.md

 It is important to unset the `LD_LIBRARY_PATH` otherwise `cross-toolchain-helper` will partly fail, but `build-webkit` continues, leading to an inconsistent build environment, that will fail to produce binaries.

-sccache is also not supported in that mode, and will interefer with yocto - disable it.
+sccache is also not supported in that mode, and will interfere with yocto -- disable it.

 Follow the instructions in Tools/yocto/README.md to flash the image onto your target machine.